ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 Conductance for vapour loss from the leaves ($\mathrm{mol\,m^{-2}\,s^{-1}}$) as a function of the stomatal conductance $g_{c}$ ($\mathrm{s\,m^{-1}}$)

+$PP$:
+Primary productivity, represents the energy that plants use to photosynthesize

 ### Air and canopy temperature update

 A challenge in solving this equation is the dependency of latent heat and emitted